garylirocks/quickrefs/mac.markdown

 - For each connected keyboard, you can remap the action of modifier key (eg. use Caps Lock key for Command)
 - For functions keys (F1, F2), you can control whether they perform standard functions, or do special actions by default
+- In Terminal App and VS Code, you need to update settings, enable "Use Option as Meta key", there is no global settings

 ## Concepts

-### Desktop
+### App organization

+The hierarchy is like:

+Screen/Display -> Desktop/Space -> Apps -> Windows

+- Each screen/display can have multiple desktops of its own
-- A full-screen app occupies its own desktop.
+- A full-screen app occupies its own desktop/space
-- Each display screen has its own desktop(s).

 ### Stack

+On a desktop, you can group files by stack

 - A group of files, by kind, date, tags, etc